RPGSynth/Notes/PolyglotKernels.md

      ```
   2. **R Cell**:
      ```r
-     #!set --value @*phd*-python:test --name fromPyt
+     #!set --value @phd-python:test --name fromPyt
      print(fromPyt)
      ```
-- The `#!set` directive shares the Python variable (`data`) and makes it accessible in R. You can do the opposite by replacing @*phd*-python by @Rkernel or the name of your R kernel if you used another name.
+- The `#!set` directive shares the Python variable (`data`) and makes it accessible in R. You can do the opposite by replacing @phd-python by @Rkernel or the name of your R kernel if you used another name.
 You can also add Julia kernels and other languages but I did not test that yet.